Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/README.md

 # Mobile Core

+{% hint style="warning" %}
+As of **April 1, 2020**, Apple will no longer support the UIWebView API.
+To avoid any issues, ensure that you are using iOS SDK version 2.3.4 or later.
+For more information about the UIWebView API, see [UIWebView ](https://developer.apple.com/documentation/uikit/uiwebview).
+{% endhint %}

 Mobile Core is mandatory for all Adobe Experience Platform app implementations.
 Mobile Core contains a common set of functionality and frameworks, including Experience Cloud Identity services, data event hub, Rules Engine, reusable networking, and disk access routines.
 The following sections provide additional information about what is provided in the Mobile Core extension.

 ## Mobile Core generic APIs